 Arin McNeese has vast experience in community health outreach specific to HIV, homeless, and transgender communities.
 He holds a Bachelor’s and Master of Science in Quality Systems Management, and is a Blackbelt Lean Six Sigma.
-Arin is currently collaborating with the UCSD Antiviral Research Unit on a project to increase the number of transgender people on PrEP.
+Arin is currently working in Long Term Care Pharmacy serving the most vulnerable population.
 Arin spent over two decades in MN and CA managing and operating a variety of specialty pharmacy services, with a special interest in ensuring indigent and low-income patients with chronic diseases receive their life-saving medications.
 He has expertise in community networking, relationship building, and development.
-Arin serves on the Board of Directors for TransFamily Support Services, and has a long history of volunteer work in MN and CA. He currently lives in San Diego with his pet rock and spends his free time chasing sunrises.
+Arin previously served on the Board for Trans Family Support Services, and has a long history of volunteer work in MN and CA. He currently lives in MN with his pet rock and spends his free time chasing sunrises and sunsets.

 James is a member of the University Development (UD) leadership team at UC San Diego.
 In his role, he helps ensure significant levels of philanthropic support for the eight academic divisions that comprise general campus by managing and driving UD’s $1M+ gift pipeline and helping inform strategic direction in partnership with key Advancement partners.
 He is accountable for utilizing statistical analysis tools to analyze growth trends and forecast program future direction.
 In addition, a portion of his time is dedicated to front line fundraising.
 James is a creative, analytical and strategic thinker with the ability to mobilize information, build relationships as well as advise and execute program growth, assessment and refinement.